 Finally got invited for a job interview but it is happening in two days?
 Instead of wasting your time panicking, ready and gear up yourself with the help of this 48-hour job interview preparation checklist.

 Once you hang up on the recruiter:

-1. Research and study like you’re taking the final exam.
+1. Research and study like you’re preparing for a long quiz.

-– Research as much as you can about the company and memorize them by heart.
+– Examine every detail about the company and memorize them by heart.

 – If you’re eyeing for a certain position, review its description, and all relevant terms and news that the interviewer might ask.

 2. Create a list of possible interview questions.

-– Compile a list of questions based on what you expect them to ask and from the real-life experience of others who worked in similar firms and position.
+– Compile all questions based on what you expect them to ask and from the work experiences of others who worked in similar firms and position.

 36 hours before the interview:

 – Instead of memorizing the answers verbatimly, it’s easier to use and remember key points and phrases.

-– Also, prepare your own list of questions and be ready to ask the interviewer when you see or given the chance.
+– Also, prepare your own questions and be ready to ask the interviewer when you could or given the chance.

-4. Assess your skills and experience and compare them to the job description.
+4. Assess and measure your skills and experience according to the job description.

 – Evaluate your skills and experience based on every component under the job description and ponder over how you want to present them.

 24-12 hours before the interview:

-– Eat, take rest, and sleep well for the interview.
+– Eat, relax, and sleep well for the interview.
 This way, you’ll appear fresh.
 Your mind is sharp and prepared to respond even to the inevitable questions.

 6-3 hours before the interview: